eslint/rfcs/designs/2025-bulk-suppressions-api/README.md

 ## Drawbacks

-- API Complexity: Introduces two new options (`suppressionsLocation` and `applySuppressions`) to the constructor API surface for both `ESLint` and `LegacyESLint`, slightly increasing complexity.
+- API Complexity: Introduces two new options (`suppressionsLocation` and `applySuppressions`) to the constructor API surface for `ESLint`, slightly increasing complexity.
 - Performance: The overhead of potentially resolving `suppressionsLocation` and then searching for/parsing the suppression file is introduced.
 However, this aligns the API\'s behavior and capabilities with the CLI.
-- Complexity: Introduces `SuppressionsService` interaction into `ESLint`/`LegacyESLint`, but reuses existing internal logic.
+- Complexity: Introduces `SuppressionsService` interaction into `ESLint`, but reuses existing internal logic.

 ## Backwards Compatibility Analysis